sam-austin/around-the-block/README.md

 ### Map page - Upload a photo
 ![upload](https://media.giphy.com/media/YARjlvcu2On1Y0r8LS/giphy.gif)
 - Click on the map to place a marker
-- Select the placed marker
-- Fill in the form, drag a photo into the drop zone
+- Drag a photo into the drop zone
 - Submit!
 - The photo is immediately accessible in the marker